yzerlaut/physion/src/physion/ephys/README.md

 __*following an experimental session recorded with OpenEphys & physion*:__

-### 0. *Preprocess the facecamera data (see [pupil](../pupil/README.md) and [facemotion](../facemotion/README.md) documentation)*
+## *(0. Preprocess the facecamera data*)

-- compute and save the pupil trace
+1. compute and save the pupil trace (see the [pupil](../pupil/README.md) documentation)
-- compute and save the facemotion trace
+2. compute and save the facemotion (see the [facemotion](../facemotion/README.md) documentation)
-- export to mp4 movie (in the "physion-analysis" software "Data-Management/Convert Camera to Movie")
+3. export to mp4 movie (in the "physion-analysis" software "Data-Management/Convert Camera to Movie")
-- delete the raw `FaceCamera-imgs` folder
+4. delete the raw `FaceCamera-imgs` folder

-### 1. Build the DataTable for the different protocols of the session
+## 1. Build the DataTable for the different protocols of the session

 Open the terminal (miniforge) on the `base` environment.
 For an experiment recorded in `~/DATA/2026_08_04`, you build the datatable with the command: